University of Leeds

-Dr Lluís Hernandez-Navarro – Postdoctoral researcher (Applied Mathematics, EPSRC funded)
+Dr Lluís Hernandez-Navarro – Postdoctoral researcher (Applied Mathematics, EPSRC)

 I studied physics in the Universitat de Barcelona (2008-2012), where I later took a master in Biophysics (2012-2014).
 Then, I did my PhD in the Neurophysics group of Jordi Soriano (2014-2018), conducting both experiments and theory on the initiation and propagation of activity in neuronal cultures.
 After earning my PhD, I joined the Computational Neuroscience group of Jaime de la Rocha at IDIBAPS (Barcelona) as a junior postdoc for three years, and under the co-supervision of Alexandre Hyafil from Centre de Recerca Matemàtica.
 Since the start of 2022, I am working in the project Eco-Evolutionary Dynamics of Fluctuating Populations as senior postdoc in the group of Mauro Mobilia and Alastair M. Rucklidge, at the University of Leeds.
 Outside work, I enjoy playing social sports (currently Football 7), love hiking, and struggle to find time to connect with my gamer side.

-Matthew Asker – PhD student (Applied Mathematics, EPSRC funded)
+Matthew Asker – PhD student (Applied Mathematics, EPSRC)

 I completed my undergraduate master’s degree in Theoretical Physics at the University of Manchester (2017-2021) where my master’s thesis investigated the use of modified percolation in modelling the spread of COVID-19.
 My main interests are in mathematical biology, population dynamics, and evolutionary game theory.
 In my current research, I am considering the interplay between ecological and evolutionary processes in populations of bacteria, and hope to unveil a deeper understanding of how fluctuations can impact the outcomes of such systems.
 These findings are relevant to the global issue of antimicrobial resistance (AMR), and so could have implications for the clinical use of antimicrobials.